Yaman-dot/DentalAppointmentWebsite/README.md

-make sure you have reactjs and tailwind css installed to run the frontend. and then open the terminal in the frontend folder and type npm run dev
+open the frontend folder, make sure you have npm installed, then open the cmd in the frontend folder and type npm install axios react-router-dom react-toastify then install tailwindcss by typing npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p

 for the backend make sure you have